msantos/epcap_compile/README.md

   On Ubuntu: sudo apt-get install libpcap-dev

-These libraries are not required can be used with epcap\_compile:
+These libraries are not required but can be used with epcap\_compile:

 * pkt: https://github.com/msantos/pkt.git